Hemanth1818/Identifying-Similar-Questions-on-Quora/readme.md

 ## Results

 The models performed well on a dataset of 30,000 Quora question pairs.
-Here’s a summary of the performance:
+Here's a summary of the performance:

 - **Random Forest**: 79.05% accuracy
 - **XGBoost**: 79.46% accuracy